robpark04/TestProjectNFT_AirSchool/README.md

 3. Experiment on Mumbai Testnet
     Deploy the smart contract on Mumbai Testnet.
     And Run MintItem Function.
-(I didn't set the parameter) It will set default value, metadata contains the image url you provide to me.
+(I didn't set the parameter).
+    It will set default value, metadata contains the image url you provide to me.

     ![image](https://user-images.githubusercontent.com/94480152/152651286-1e69e08b-15b9-460b-9b18-5b989977018a.png)